-REQUEST FOR APPLICATIONS 08-2: WALTER A. ROSENBLITH NEW INVESTIGATOR AWARD
+REQUEST FOR APPLICATIONS 09-4: WALTER A. ROSENBLITH NEW INVESTIGATOR AWARD

-The purpose of this award, on pages 13-17, is to bring new, creative investigators into active research on the health effects of air pollution.
+The purpose of this award, on pages 7-11, is to bring new, creative investigators into active research on the health effects of air pollution.
 It provides three years of funding for a small project relevant to HEI's research interests to a new investigator with outstanding promise at the Assistant Professor or equivalent level.
 For information on HEI's current research priorities, applicants should consult Appendix A, which contains portions of HEI's current strategic plan.

-HEI expects to provide one or two awards from this RFA this year and to continue the RFA for this award on an annual basis.
+HEI expects to provide one award from this RFA this year and to continue the RFA for this award on an annual basis.
 The evaluation process for these applications will consider the qualifications and background of the applicant, the quality and relevance of the research proposal, and the research environment of the applicant.

-Letters of Intent for RFA 08-2 are due on February 10, 2009; applications are due on March 10, 2009.
+Letters of Intent for RFA 09-4 are due on February 10, 2010; applications are due on March 10, 2010.
 Twelve printed copies and one electronic copy of each application are needed for HEI's review process.

-REQUEST FOR PRELIMINARY APPLICATIONS 08-3; HEALTH EFFECTS OF AIR POLLUTION
+REQUEST FOR PRELIMINARY APPLICATIONS 09-5: HEALTH EFFECTS OF AIR POLLUTION

-Request for Preliminary Applications 08-3, on pages 19-21, provides an application mechanism for investigators whose area of interest falls outside the topics targeted in other current research requests, but is relevant to HEI's current priorities.
+Request for Preliminary Applications 09-5, on pages 13-16, provides an application mechanism for investigators whose area of interest falls outside the topics targeted in other current research requests, but is relevant to HEI's current priorities.
 For information on HEI's current research priorities, applicants should consult Appendix A, which contains portions of HEI's current strategic plan.

-Preliminary applications to RFPA 08-3 may be submitted at any time and will be discussed at the next scheduled Research Committee meeting.
-Deadlines for receiving preliminary applications for consideration at specific meetings are February 2, 2009; April 29, 2009 (PLEASE NOTE NEW DATE); and a fall 2009 date to be determined.
+Preliminary applications to RFPA 09-5 may be submitted at any time and will be discussed at the next scheduled Research Committee meeting.
+Deadlines for receiving preliminary applications for consideration at specific meetings are February 2, 2010; Spring and Fall 2010 dates are to be determined later (dates will be announced on our website).
 The Research Committee will request full applications for those considered most relevant to the Institute's research program.